ASVAB Practice Test

 The ASVAB Prep Course is designed to help any learner get everything they need to prepare for their ASVAB exam.
 Click below to check it out!

 When you’re ready to start taking practice tests, follow this strategy:

-- Take the first test with no time constraints and with your notes and ASVAB study guide handy.
+- Remove Limitations.
+Take the first test with no time constraints and with your notes and ASVAB study guide handy.
 Take your time and focus on applying the strategies you’ve learned.

 - Time Yourself.
 Take the second practice test “open book” as well, but set a timer and practice pacing yourself to finish in time.

 - Simulate Test Day.
 Take any other practice tests as if it were test day.
 Set a timer and put away your study materials.
 Sit at a table or desk in a quiet room, imagine yourself at the testing center, and answer questions as quickly and accurately as possible.

 - Keep Practicing.
 Keep taking practice tests on a regular basis until you run out of practice tests or it’s time for the actual test.
 Your mind will be ready for the schedule and stress of test day, and you’ll be able to focus on recalling the material you’ve learned.